 In 63 BCE, the Roman army conquered Coele-Syria, including Judea.
 This has put an end to the Hasmonean rule.
 The Romans took under their control ten Greek cities.
 This cluster of cities, of which Hippos was one, came to be called the Decapolis and was incorporated into the Roman Provincia Syria.
 Hippos, now under Roman control, was granted some autonomy.
 Archaeological evidence shows that Susita minted its own coins.
 Moreover, it was stamped with the image of a horse in honor of the city’s name.

 Hippos was given to King Herod in 37 BCE and returned to Syria at his death in 4 BCE.
 According to Josephus, Hippos, a pagan city, was the “sworn enemy” of the new Jewish town across Tiberias lake.
-Jews had resided in Tiberias when it was still known by its previous name, Rakat.
+Jews had resided in Tiberias when its last name, Rakat, still knew it.
 Rakat was later given the name Tiberias some 25 years after Herod’s death by his son, Herod Antipas, in honor of the Roman Emperor, Tiberius, in 20 CE.
-Josephus reports that during the Great Jewish Revolt of 66–70 CE, Hippos persecuted its Jewish population.
-Other Jews from Susita participated in attacks on Magdala and elsewhere.
+Josephus reports that Hippos persecuted its Jewish population during the Great Jewish Revolt of 66–70 CE.
+Other Jews from Susita participated in attacks on the town of Magdala and elsewhere.
 Hippos itself fell under attack by rebels at least once.

 The Peak of Prosperity

 Hippos’ most significant period of prosperity and growth was after the Romans suppressed the Bar Kokhba revolt.
-When the Romans created the province of Palaestina in 135 CE, Hippos was a part.
+Hippos was a part when the Romans created the province of Palaestina in 135 CE.
 It was rebuilt along with a planned city, with a long street (Decomanus-Maximus) running through the entire city.
 The little streets were decorated with red granite columns brought from Egypt.
 The great expense required to bring these columns by ships to Palestine and then push them up the hill.
 It just goes to show you the city’s wealth.

 Sea of Galilee Guide: Kursi National Park